 Wisconsin School of Business

 Admission to the Wisconsin BBA Program depends on academic success in college-level course work, standardized testing, and nonacademic strengths such as leadership, involvement and other experiences outside the classroom.
-The BBA program admits the majority of students through Sophomore Admissions.
-Students obtaining admission through the Sophomore Process must complete 24 total credits of course work on UW–Madison’s campus as well as complete the Pre-Business course work.
+The BBA program admits the majority of students through the Pre-Business Process.
+Students obtaining admission through the Pre-Business Process must complete 24 total credits of course work on UW–Madison’s campus as well as complete the Pre-Business course work.
+For additional admission eligibility policies, review our Wisconsin BBA Admission Policies.

-Application Deadlines: The Sophomore Admission application is available online and opens in the spring semester.
-Applicants who are qualified for admission will be offered entry into the Wisconsin BBA Program for the following fall term.
+Application Deadlines: The Pre-Business Process and Transfer Admission application is available online and opens in the spring semester.
+The application is due the last Friday in March at 4:30 p.m.
+Applicants who are identified for admission will be offered entry into the Wisconsin BBA Program for the following fall term.
+No admissions deferrals are made.

 High school students offered admission to the Wisconsin BBA Direct Admit Program will be notified by May 1 of each year.